Vidra Lake

-Vidra Lake is a storage reservoir, located in the Parâng Mountains group, on the Lotru River, in Vâlcea County, Romania.
+Vidra Lake is a storage reservoir, located in the Parâng Mountains group, on the Lotru River, in Vâlcea County, in south-central Romania.

-It has an area of 12.40 km2 and a volume of 340E6 m3.
+The lake has an area of 12.40 km2 and a volume of 340E6 m3.

 Its associated hydroelectric plant, Lotru-Ciunget, has a maximum power output of 510 MW, using an altitude difference of about 800 m.

 The dam and the hydro plant were built between 1965 and 1972.
 It is the second largest hydro plant in Romania, after the Iron Gates I and II power stations.